EducationalTestingService/skll/doc/run_experiment.rst

 .. _learning_curve:

-*   If you want to **generate a learning curve** for your data, specify a training location and set :ref:`task` to ``learning_curve``.
-The learning curve is generated using essentially the same underlying process as in `scikit-learn <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.learning_curve.html#sklearn.model_selection.learning_curve>`__ except that the SKLL feature pre-processing pipline is used while training the various models and computing the scores.
+*   If you want to **generate learning curves** for your data, specify a training location and set :ref:`task` to ``learning_curve``.
+The learning curves are generated using essentially the same underlying process as in `scikit-learn <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.learning_curve.html#sklearn.model_selection.learning_curve>`__ except that the SKLL feature pre-processing pipeline is used while training the various models and computing the scores.

     .. note::

         1. Ideally, one would first do cross-validation experiments with grid search and/or ablation and get a well-performing set of features and hyper-parameters for a set of learners.
 Then, one would explicitly specify those features (via :ref:`featuresets <featuresets>`) and hyper-parameters (via :ref:`fixed_parameters <fixed_parameters>`) in the config file for the learning curve and explore the impact of the size of the training data.

+        2. To ensure reliable results, SKLL expects a minimum of 500 examples in the training set when generating learning curves.

-        2. If you set :ref:`probability <probability>` to ``True``, the probabilities will be converted to the most likely label via an argmax before computing the curve.
+        3. If you set :ref:`probability <probability>` to ``True``, the probabilities will be converted to the most likely label via an ``argmax`` before computing the curve.

 .. _learners_required: